integreat-io/map-transform/README.md

 }
 ```

+The operation will not set anything when mapping with `.onlyMappedValues()`.

 #### `alt(pipeline)` operation
 The alt operation will apply the function or pipeline it is given when the data
 already in the pipeline is `undefined`.
 This is how you provide default values